xy2i/vitashell-themes/README.md

 For themes, it is also appreciated to provide a preview as well (include `/theme/(Theme-Name^Uploader)/preview.jpg` and a README.MD with a short description and displaying the preview.png.
 [Example with CrysisShell.](https://github.com/xy2iii/vitashell-themes/tree/master/themes/SimpleSH%5ETibyAndy) Sample README.md:
 ```
 # (theme) by (author) (rev)
-# rev stands for revision, or version of your theme.
+[//]: # "rev stands for revision, or version of your theme."

 ## Download link:
 * [**filename.tar.xz**](https://mega.nz/Your_Link)
-# Providing a download link is not a requirement, as users can
+[//]: # "Providing a download link is not a requirement, as users can"
-# simply clone the repository.
+[//]: # "simply clone the repository."

 ## Preview:
 ![Preview](https://github.com/xy2iii/vitashell-themes/tree/master/themes/theme-author/preview.jpg)
-# If you wish to include multiple previews, please number them
+[//]: # "If you wish to include multiple previews, please number them "
-# accordingly: preview1.jpg, preview2.jpg, etc.
+[//]: # "accordingly: preview1.jpg, preview2.jpg, etc."
 ```
 ## Downloading themes and translations
+[//]: # "Teqst"
 To download the entirety of the listed themes:

 * download the repo as ZIP: click on 'Clone or download' and click 'Download ZIP.'
 This is the easier option for newbie users, but is a one-time download not kept up to date.